 Boarding students quickly bond with their classmates in the dorm.
 After check-in at 11 p.m. on Saturday nights, for example, dorm parents host parties for residents, giving boarders the chance to relax and gather together for ice cream sundaes, doughnuts, and other treats.
 One of the highlights of our annual Field Day is the competitions between the dorms.
 See photos from the fun event on brooksschoolphotos.com.

 Dorm parents play a special role in the lives of Brooks boarders, serving as a touchstone and mentor — while also teaching in the classroom and coaching after school.
 Willie Waters '02 is a dorm parent in Chace House (and a history teacher and dean of students).
 He and his wife Susanna Waters (history teacher and associate head of school for academic affairs) often make Buffalo wings or brownies for the boarders living with them.
 The couple's annual holiday card features their two children, their dog, and the 22 boys living with them.
 At least two faculty members live in each residence, and dorm prefects are appointed to work with the younger students and help them feel welcome as they adjust to living away from home.

 Space to Study

 The dorms are also a place to study and learn.
 On weeknights and Sunday evening, dorms are quiet for study hours between 8 and 10 p.m.
-(Third-formers have assigned study hall in the Science Forum).
+Third-formers have assigned study hall in the Science Forum.
+For more information about the rules and guidelines at Brooks School, see our Student Handbook (click to download the PDF).
 Most fourth- and fifth-formers study in the dorm and sixth-formers are free to study outside of the dorm.

 Array of Options